 Below, you will find general information about insurance matters.
-Please contact us for a free consultation so we can offer more detailed guidance, specific to your situation.
+Please contact us for a free consultation so we can offer more detailed guidance specific to your situation.

-Auto insurance policies typically provide:
+Auto insurance policies typically provide the following:

 PIP stands for personal insurance protection.
 In Kansas, it’s the portion of your insurance policy that covers your accident-related medical expenses, regardless of who was at fault.
 Kansas law requires all auto insurance policies to include this provision.

 If you have a serious injury that exceeds your PIP limits, you may be able to bring a lawsuit against the parties whose negligence contributed to the accident.

 Med-Pay is the Missouri equivalent of PIP, but unlike Kansas, it’s optional.
 There are also subtle technical differences between PIP and Med-Pay.
 For this reason, if you’re in Missouri, working with an attorney who understands the nuances of Missouri insurance is essential.

 This critical provision comes into play when you’re involved in an accident with an uninsured (or underinsured) driver or when you’re the victim of a hit-and-run.
 In these situations, instead of being left high and dry, you can pursue a claim under your own insurance policy.
 Both Kansas and Missouri mandate this insurance coverage in every auto insurance policy.

 Most car accidents result in damage to the vehicles involved.
 However, many personal injury firms don’t get involved in the property damage side of things.
 We are happy to handle this critical aspect of your claim and work with the automobile insurance, at no extra charge, as a service to you.